 Livestock Management Act

 The Livestock Management Act provides a framework to achieve nationally consistent animal welfare, biosecurity and traceability standards.
-This will provide assurance to customers and the community regarding livestock management practices and assist in maintaining productivity and market access for livestock businesses.
-The Act will affect anyone owning, managing or working with livestock in any capacity.
+This provides assurance to customers and the community regarding livestock management practices and assist in maintaining productivity and market access for livestock businesses.
+The Act affects anyone owning, managing or working with livestock in any capacity.

 The objectives of the Livestock Management Act are to: